News | Live Stream | Contact Us

 Employment | Donate

-The workshop is free, but donations are appreciated.
-Registration is required to receive the live stream link and is available at www.webercenter.org; click on “programs.”
-Registrations may also be made by contacting Weber Center at 517-266-4000 or firstname.lastname@example.org.
+The Differences Among Us is offered both in-person at Weber Retreat and Conference Center and via live stream.
+In-person guests will be screened for COVID-19 and required to wear masks.
+There is no cost, but donations are appreciated.
+Registration is required and is available at www.webercenter.org; click on “programs.”
+Registrations may also be made by calling 517-266-4000 or emailing firstname.lastname@example.org.

 Weber Center is located on the campus of the Adrian Dominican Sisters’ Motherhouse, Adrian, 1257 E. Siena Heights Drive, Adrian.
 For information, call the Weber Center at 517-266-4000.